LewisDeZoete/Asteroids/README.md

 Select the option to `Open folder as vault`, then navigate into the project folder and simply select the `Diary` folder.

 You should now see the few notes I've already gotten started on in the folder panel on the left hand side in Obsidian.
 If not, send me a message.
 I'd recommend toying around with this interface, it's pretty easy to navigate but markdown takes a tiny bit of getting used to.
 If you want to make a document look prettier, someone on the internet has almost certainly tried to do the same thing; so Google it!

+### Git tutorial
+There's a tutorial on how to use Git in the file `git-intro.ipynb`.
+This is a JupyterNotebook so you can either open it in an IDE or online through the [Jupyter website](https://jupyter.org), but this weekend I'll try and simplify this tutorial into just the simplest elements and how you can contribute to the code.